AdaCore/learn/courses/intro-to-spark/book/02_Flow_Analysis.rst

 What does flow analysis do?
 ---------------------------------------------------------------------

 Flow analysis concentrates primarily on variables.
-It models how information flows through them during a subprogram’s execution, linking the final values of variables to their initial values.
+It models how information flows through them during a subprogram's execution, linking the final values of variables to their initial values.
 It also takes into account global variables declared at library level, as well as local variables defined inside subprograms and formal parameters.

 For a nested subprogram, we call *scope variables* variables that are declared locally to an enclosing unit.
-Scope variables really are global variables from the nested subprogram’s point of view.
+Scope variables really are global variables from the nested subprogram's point of view.

 Flow analysis is usually fast, it takes approximatively the same time as compilation.
 It permits the detection of kinds of errors, as well as violations of some SPARK requirements, including the absence of aliasing and side-effect freedom in expressions.
 Note that flow analysis is sound: if it does not detect any errors of a supported kind, then it is guaranteed that there are no errors.